makerdao/community/processes/executive-copy-creation-checklist.md

 - [ ] Inform the reviewer that the executive copy is ready to review
 - [ ] Commit changes, and create a PR to the Community GitHub repository.

+## Atlas Active Element Updates

+- [ ] Check if any Atlas active elements will need to be updated if the executive proposal passes.

+- [ ] If yes, create a PR to the next-gen-atlas repository and for each item
+	- [ ] Ensure that new values are correctly listed in the [Sky Atlas.html](https://github.com/makerdao/next-gen-atlas/blob/main/Sky%20Atlas/Sky%20Atlas.html) document
+	- [ ] Request review of the PR from the reviewers of the executive proposal copy.

 ## Submission

 - [ ] Merge approved executive copy PR.